PolCPP/nativescript-downloadmanager/README.md

 # Nativescript DownloadManager

 DownloadManager is a library that allows downloading files from Nativescript in Android using the Android Download Manager.
 Why not use Http.getFile() ?
-Pretty much because as i see it it's pretty much broken if you want to download something thats not [just a few kilobytes](https://github.com/NativeScript/NativeScript/issues/3314/).
+Pretty much because as i see it iss pretty much broken if you want to download something thats not [just a few kilobytes](https://github.com/NativeScript/NativeScript/issues/3314/).

 ## Installing